-“Traveling alone in your 20’s is something I’d recommend to everybody, because the world is so much bigger than what you think it is.
-Learning about another culture and meeting new people helps you to discover who you are and makes you appreciate the little things that you take for granted.
-Being in a place where nobody speaks English, nobody is white, and nobody knows about your culture is SO eye-opening and such a good experience.
+“Traveling alone in your 20’s is something I’d recommend to everybody.
+The world is so much bigger than what you think it is.
+Learning about another culture and meeting new people helps you to discover who you are and makes you appreciate the little things you take for granted.
+Being in a place where nobody speaks English, nobody is white, and nobody knows about your culture is SO eye-opening.
 Learning to be comfortable being uncomfortable is a life skill to use the rest of your life.”

 7. Where do you hope to travel next?